abinash18123/swiggy-analyzer/README.md

    - Search for "Gmail API"
    - Click "Enable"

+- Under "Scopes", add Gmail API scopes:
+     - `https://www.googleapis.com/auth/gmail.readonly`
+   - Under "Test users", add your email address
+   - Save and continue

 4. Configure OAuth consent screen:
    - Go to "APIs & Services" → "OAuth consent screen"
+   - Fill in the application name and user support email
    - Choose "External" user type
-   - Fill in the application name and user support email
    - Add your email as a developer contact
    - Save and continue
-   - Under "Scopes", add Gmail API scopes:
-     - `https://www.googleapis.com/auth/gmail.readonly`
-   - Under "Test users", add your email address
-   - Save and continue

 5. Create OAuth 2.0 credentials:
-   - Go to "Credentials" → "Create Credentials" → "OAuth client ID"
+   - Go "Create client" → "OAuth client ID"
    - Choose "Desktop app" as application type
    - Give it a name (e.g., "Swiggy Analysis")
    - Click "Create"
    - Download the credentials JSON file
    - Rename it to `credentials.json` and place it in the `auth/` directory
+   - Go to "Audience" → "Test users"
+   - Under "Add user", add your email address

 Note: Since this is in "Testing" mode, only added test users can access the application.
 This is fine for personal use.
 For public distribution, the app would need to be verified by Google.